Best Online Nursing Programs in New Jersey (2026)

 How does Nursing pay in New Jersey compare to other states?

-New Jersey offers competitive entry-level wages, though median salaries are currently 8.4% below the national trend.
+New Jersey offers competitive wages for nursing professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes New Jersey a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for nursing in New Jersey?